ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/how-to/handle-document-relationships.java.markdown

 ### One to Many Includes

 Include can be used with a many to one relationship.
-In the above classes, an `Order` has a field `supplierIds` which contains an array of references to `Supplier` documents.
+In the above classes, an `Order` has a field `SupplierIds` which contains an array of references to `Supplier` documents.
 The following code will cause the suppliers to be pre-loaded:

 {CODE:java includes_4_0@ClientApi/HowTo/HandleDocumentRelationships.java /}